JulioMCruz/WikiPay/docs/TESTING-SUMMARY.md

 **Contract Issue**: View functions revert, but this is a contract bug, not an IPFS issue.

-**Workaround**: Use official Stylus Counter example pattern and gradually add WikiPay features.
+**Workaround**: Use official Stylus Counter example pattern and gradually add zkWiki features.

 **Recommendation**: Deploy simplified contract with just IPFS storage, test incrementally.